-Contrary to the mantra commonly touted by campaigning politicians, few Americans born into poverty ever get to experience the iconic rise from “rags to riches.”
+Contrary to the mantra commonly touted by politicians on the campaign trail, few Americans born into poverty ever get to experience the iconic rise from “rags to riches.”

 A new study by a team of UC Berkeley and Harvard economists examined upward income mobility throughout the nation, finding that less than 8 percent of people born at the bottom 20 percent of the income ladder ever climb to the top 20 percent as adults.
 The study, though, also found that geographic location can significantly impact those odds.
 Cartoon journalist Andy Warner explains.
 Continue reading

 During his State of the Union Address delivered 50 years ago on January 8, 1964, President Lyndon B. Johnson declared “unconditional war on poverty in America.”
 At the time, roughly 19 percent of Americans were living below the newly developed federal poverty line.
 Johnson’s declaration ushered in a wave of social welfare legislation — part of a set of domestic reforms that became known as “The Great Society.”
 It led to the creation of health and education safety net programs like Medicare, Medicaid, Head Start and food stamps.
 By 1969, when he left office, the poverty rate had dropped by more than a third, to about 12 percent.
 Continue reading